AckerlyXu/heima/articles/cli-install-nodejs.md

 azure --version
 ```

 Now you are ready!
-To access all the CLI commands to work with your own resources, [connect to your Azure subscription from the Azure CLI](/documentation/articles/xplat-cli-connect/).
+To access all the CLI commands to work with your own resources, [connect to your Azure subscription from the Azure CLI](./xplat-cli-connect.md).

-> [AZURE.NOTE]
+> [!NOTE]
 > When you first use Azure CLI, you see a message asking if you want to allow Microsoft to collect usage information.
 Participation is voluntary.
 If you choose to participate, you can stop at any time by running `azure telemetry --disable`.
 To enable participation at any time, run `azure telemetry --enable`.

 ## Update the CLI